Two women enjoy a fancy afternoon tea with sweet treats.

 Elevate teatime with an assortment of finger sandwiches, muffins and scones for afternoon tea and heartier pies, meats and cheeses for high tea later in the day at one of these delightful Ontario tea rooms, tea houses and tea shops.

 Because moms do so much for us, every day should be Mother’s Day.
-Treat your mom like royalty and take her out for an afternoon or high tea or book a teatime date to catch up with your best friends.
-And shop for soothing new tea flavours and other teatime goodies.
+Treat your mom like royalty and take her out for an afternoon or high tea on Mother’s Day on May 12.

 Zoe’s Lounge